IgorMing/muda_facil/README.md

 - [x] implement reset password flow
 - [x] get list of items from firebase firestore
 - [x] filter out from autocomplete list all items that were already selected
-- [ ] add a way to include a comment/observation for each item of the list
+- [x] add a way to include a comment/observation for each item of the list

+- [ ] do a visual diagram exposing the data distribution/architecture

+## bug

+- [x] when I add more than one item, and I try to add more items to one of them, both changes.
+Fix it!